As a nation, Australia loves a punt. It fits with our love of sports and our pub culture.

 Australians are by far the biggest gamblers in the world.
 We also have the highest rate of gambling losses.

-The latest data from the Queensland in the 37th Edition of Australian Gambling Statistics show that Australians bet more than $225 billion in 2018-19.
-This is nearly three times what the government spent in 2019.
+Data from the Queensland Government in the 37th Edition of Australian Gambling Statistics show that Australians bet more than $170 billion in 2018-19.
+This is more than what the government spent on health, education and defence combined in 2019.

 Of this, total winnings were just over $25 billion.
 This means per-person losses of just over $1,277 to gambling yearly, with the biggest losses seen on gaming followed by racing and sports betting.